 This may be used as a worksheet for the online report.

 INFORMATION REPORT WCC Form IC-1 2014 Instructions - PDF

 PDF files created by software included

-with some multifunction scanners create a PDF file that cannot
+with certain multifunction scanners cannot

 Any attached files available in native MS Office format, such as

-Alternatively, you may use another file format, such as JPG or
+You can also use another file format, such as JPG or

-GIF, as output from your scanner to attach to our WebForms.
+GIF (greyscale), as output from your scanner to attach to our WebForms.